 The vision of Women's Ministry is to engage, equip and empower women to be conformed to Christ so that we can serve and lead in the diverse ministries of OMPC.

 Plug in to Women's Ministry!
-Throughout this Spring, we have opportunities to engage (equip and empower!) women with the Word and through community.
+Throughout the summer, we have opportunities to engage (equip and empower!) women with the Word and through community.
 Click the link below for info on events this Spring!

 At OMPC, we hope to be an authentic community that is real with our struggles and victories and encourages one another on to fulfill the role God has called us to as women.
 Click the link below to subscribe to our Friday email for weekly writings from Sue and more opportunities to plug into Women's Ministry.

 Tuesday, May 14, 6:30 pm, Sue Harris' Home

 Bring your favorite dish to share and enjoy time of fun and fellowship.
 Back by popular demand: Trivia with awesome prizes!

 Wednesdays, June 12 - July 24, 7:00 - 8:30 pm, S-180

 Stay connected with community at OMPC this summer through weekly times of dessert, fellowship and engaging with God's Word on topics pertaining to the practical theology of day-to-day Christian living.
 Come every week or drop in when you can!

 TOPIC & SPEAKER SCHEDULE

 The Battle for the Heart discipleship process has been a life-changing experience for hundreds at OMPC.
 Through a weekend retreat and follow up curriculum, you and a small group of women will learn how to live fully from the heart.